External Ids for CUL7 Gene

 GeneCards Summary for CUL7 Gene

 CUL7 (Cullin 7) is a Protein Coding gene.
-Diseases associated with CUL7 include 3-m syndrome 1 and 3-m syndrome, cul7-related.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include ubiquitin protein ligase binding.
+Diseases associated with CUL7 include 3-m syndrome, cul7-related and 3-m syndrome 1.
+Among its related pathways are Immune System and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include binding and ubiquitin protein ligase binding.
 An important paralog of this gene is ZZEF1.

 UniProtKB/Swiss-Prot for CUL7 Gene